Find the Right Fit for Your Space.

 Purchasing a television today can be confusing.
-OLED, QLED, LCD, HDR, 4K, LED, LCD, what does it all mean?
-At Flint Audio Video we enjoy listening to our customers needs and educate them on the best purchase for their home.
-We take the stress out of the buying process and make it an enjoyable experience.
-From the first “hello” in the store to the tech delivering you new set, we do it all with a smile.
+OLED, QLED, LCD, HDR, 4K, LED, what does it all mean?
+At Flint Audio Video we take the stress out of the buying process and turn it into an enjoyable experience.
+From the first “hello” in the store to our tech delivering your new set, we strive to provide friendly, thorough, professional service that is consistent with your expectations and values.

 “Unmatched Service, Competitively Priced!”
 This is our motto, and we stick to it!
-Flint Audio Video offers free delivery, set-up, and networking on most of our TVs.
-Our professional installation team can install your TV on almost any surface and run all your wires through the wall, keeping the install organized and clean.
+Flint Audio Video offers free delivery, set-up, and networking with most TV purchases.
+Our team can also install your TV on almost any surface and conceal all associated wiring, resulting in an organized, clean entertainment center tailored prefectly to your space.

 4K, or Ultra-High Definition (UHD), and 1080p, or Full HD, refer to the resolution of a television.
 Resolution is measured by counting the rows and columns of pixels across the screen.
 A regular (non-high definition) TV has 460 columns by 360 rows of pixels.
 A full HD TV has 1920 columns by 1080 rows, hence 1080p.
 4K is the latest standard in screen resolution, measuring 4,096 columns by 2,160 rows.
 The result of this increase in pixels gives 4K televisions four times the number of pixels on screen than 1080p televisions.